Hallucinations and paranoia in elderly

 Elderly paranoia: What is it and how to get help

 Hallucinations are false perceptions of objects or events involving the senses.
-Not everyone is open about these experiences, as .
+The disease was dubbed “anti-MDA-receptor .

 Treating Psychotic Symptoms in Elderly Patients